If you are intending to travel in Australia on a budget, this post is for you.

 Driving Your Own Vehicle in Australia

-Consider buying a car if you intend on being in Australia for a long time.
+If you plan on staying in Australia a while, consider buying a car instead.
 You could sell it at the end of your trip and reclaim some of your initial outlay.

 Consider a camper trailer like ours below or a caravan, especially for long-term family travel in Australia.
 It’s a big country, so having a home on wheels is a more economical option.